mackenziekbrooks/dci271-s25-newdarkage/docs/assignments.md

 * ["Footpath for the People?
 A Zine Companion to a Data Quilt about the Appalachian Trail" zine](https://zinebakery.com/redistro/FFTPzine)
 * [Play with your data](https://works.hcommons.org/records/6t6ag-2ag20)
 * [Critical Making in the Age of AI](https://www.fulcrum.org/epubs/ns064895z?locale=en#/6/2[opfcover]!/4/4/1:0)
+* [Works by James Bridle](https://jamesbridle.com/works) - Scroll to see all projects!